Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 ---
-description: Part 4 of the getting started series.
+description: Part 4 of the SadConsole getting started series.
 This article explores creating a proper map object to hold all the game objects.
-The game objects are updated with the capability to touch one another. ms.date: 09/04/2023
+The game objects are updated with the capability to touch one another. ms.date: 10/31/2023
 ---

 # Get Started 4 - A proper map